jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 It is quite common to assume that FOSS describes software that is both free of cost and for which the source code is available to the public for review.
 While these characteristics are both common for FOSS, neither is actually a necessary condition to be considered FOSS.
 Free software and open source software are basically two schools of philosophy for describing the same thing.
 Most of the time, software which qualifies as “free” is also “open source’: hence “free and open source”.
 The “free” in free software, contrary to popular belief, does not refer to pricing.
 Instead, the “free” in free software refers to being free from restriction.
 Proponents of the free software movement are fond of the sayings “free as in speech not as in beer” or “free as in freedom” to describe free software.
 In fact, charging for free software is an entirely acceptable practice.
+The free software movement (also sometimes called the free/libre software movement) is a social movement predicated on ensuring the rights of individuals with respect to the software that they use.
-Open source was a term coined in 1998 as an effort to rebrand some of the concepts free software in a form that emphasized business value over social activism.
+Open source was a term coined in 1998 as an effort to rebrand some of the concepts free software.
+Open source has come to represent a pragmatic reimagining of free software in a form that emphasizes business advantages and technical-merit over ethical questions.

 The Free Software Foundation (“FSF”) and the Open Source Initiative (“OSI”), are each well-regarded authorities for defining the boundaries of their respective movements.
 For FSF, free software must provide users with the following four freedoms: